mattiaserlo/flickr-oauth-and-upload/README.md

                               console.log('uploaded photoId: ' + photoId);
                             }
                           }, {title: 'Title of the photo'});

-Example of calling any Flickr api method:
+Example of calling callApiMethod, to call any Flickr api method:

 This is a generic function for calling any of the API methods (except photo upload) listed on Flickr's page, https://www.flickr.com/services/api/
-  For photo upload, use the specific api photoUpload below.
+For photo upload, use the specific api photoUpload instead.

-  args should be a JavaScript object containing any method arguments you wish to pass to the Flickr method.
-You do not have to pass in any user or app credentials, or any format type.
+The final argument is an arguments object that can contain any method arguments you wish to pass to the Flickr method.
+Note that you do not have to pass in any user or app credentials, or any format type.

 When the function has finished, the callback you provided will be called, with two arguments, error and data.
 For a successful call, error will be null and data will be a JavaScript object representing the response from Flickr.
 You do not have to set the format type by yourself.

     flickrApi.callApiMethod('flickr.cameras.getBrandModels',
                             'YourFlickConsumerKey',